vdaas/vald/docs/guides/configurations.md

 #### Resource requests and limits

-The number of discoverer pods and resource limits are determined by the configurations of your gateways and index managers, because APIs of discoverers are called by gateways and index managers.
+The number of discoverer pods and resource limits are determined by the configurations of your gateways and index managers because APIs of discoverers are called by gateways and index managers.
 Discoverer CPU loads depend on API request traffic = (the number of gateways x gateway's request duration) + (the number of index managers x index manager's request duration).